microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 Additionally, you will be able to leverage many of the benefits of the .NET Core ecosystem, like the opportunity to use the command line tools to create and build your projects or to use the improved .csproj format.
 In the end, .NET Core 3.0 will bring some specific benefits for desktop development, like a better support to high DPI screens or the opportunity to leverage all the UWP APIs.

 ##### Why .NET Core 3 for XAML Islands
 You should wonder where .NET Core plays a role here.
-Of course for performance startup and execution of the WPF application : This is the good and immediate gain.
+Of course for performance startup and execution of the WPF application: this is the good and immediate gain.
 The long term advantage is really the fact that this is the migration path for modernizing .NET WPF and Windows Forms applications.
-Moreover, you will see in Exercise 3 that is best way to fully support the full UWP platform.
+All the long-term investments in .NET will be delivered to .NET Core, while the full .NET Framework will focus only on security and feature updates.

 ___
 ## Exercise 1 - Use a 1st party UWP control with XAML Islands
 We start with the simpliest modernization path possible: We would like to use a rich UWP control that is 'available for use in WPF'.
 Crazy idea?
 No!
 Indeed, the most requested controls are already wrapped for you!
 The current XAML Islands iteration brings you the InkCanvas, the InkToolbar, the MapControl and the MediaPlayerElement.
 So in our Contoso Expenses application we will bring a modern touch by using InkCanvas and MapControl.
 This will be possible thanks to the Microsoft.Toolkit.Wpf.UI.Controls NuGet package.

 ### Task 1 - Setup the Contoso Expenses solution
 Let's first be sure we can run and debug the Contoso Expenses solution locally.